apache/echarts-doc/en/option/series/custom.md

 ##### style(Function)

 The method obtains style info defined in [series.itemStyle.normal](~series-custom.itemStyle.normal), and visual info obtained by visual mapping, and return them.
 Those returned info can be assigned to `style` attribute of graphic element definition directly.
-User can also override style info by calling this method like this: `api.style({fill: 'green', stroke: 'yellow'})`.
+Developers can also override style info by calling this method like this: `api.style({fill: 'green', stroke: 'yellow'})`.

 ```
 @param {Object} [extra] Extra style info.